-- Students must complete 40 credits after the program is approved.
+- Students must complete 40 credits of program study, 24 of which must be completed after the program is approved.

-- Liberal Studies: Students must complete a minimum of 40 credits for all degrees.
-(Students cannot "double count" courses in the liberal studies and the concentration.)
+- General Education: Students must complete a minimum of 40 credits for all degrees.
+(Students may "double count" courses between the ICP and the General Education Program.)

 - The program may not include courses that would comprise more than 80% of any approved departmental major.